-All students of Bachelor of Physiotherapy must undergo a compulsory 18 rotatory internship for a period of 6 months after passing 8thsemester examination in all subjects.
+All students of Bachelor of Physiotherapy must undergo a compulsory rotatory internship for a period of 6 months after passing Final year examination in all subjects.
 It includes Minimum 1100 hours.
-Candidate will have to join internship within 15 days of declaration of 8thsemester University examination result.
+Candidate will have to join internship within 15 days of declaration of Final year University examination result.
 Internship should be done in only Hospitals/Institutions recognized by the University.
 No candidate shall be awarded degree certificate without successfully completing six months of Internship.

-The Internship should be rotatory and cover clinical branches concerned with Physiotherapy such as Orthopaedics, Cardiothoracic including ICU, Neurology, Paediatrics, General Medicine, General Surgery, Obstetrics and Gynaecology both in-patient and out-patient services.
+The Internship should be rotatory and cover clinical branches concerned with Physiotherapy such as Orthopaedics, Cardiothoracic including ICU, Neurology, Paediatrics, General Medicine, General Surgery, Obstetrics and Gynecology both inpatient and out-patient services.
 On completion of all postings, the duly completed logbooks will be submitted to the Principal/Head of program to be considered as having successfully completed the internship program.

-The student has to do a dissertation/Project work in the internship as part of the curriculum of BPT course and submit it before the completion of the degree.
-The student will get 100 additional hours in his/her transcript for his/her dissertation / project work.
+The student has to do a dissertation/Project work (Not Mandatory) in the internship as part of the curriculum of BPT course and submit it before the completion of the degree.
+The student will get 100 additional hours in his/her transcript for his/her dissertation / project work if they carry out during the period.